-Explain that we will now identify the criteria within each of these domains so that when they are all put into practice they form a template for a dignified service.
-Those organisations who already provide good quality dignified services may use these criteria to improve their services further.
+Explain that we will now identify the criteria within each of these 'domains' so that when they are all put into practice they form a template for a dignified service.
+Those care homes who already provide good quality dignified care services may use these criteria to improve their services further.